GunnWATT/watt/STYLE_GUIDE.md

 let data = JSON.parse(localStorage.getItem('data'));
 console.log(data.timestamp);
 ```
-This better enforces mutability and makes it easier to tell what is a mutable field and what is an immutable value.
+This better enforces mutability and makes it easier to tell what is a reassignable field and what is immutable data.
-This rule is often violated by old code written when I was in the habit of using `let` for everything.

 ### 1.4 — Leave 2 newlines between imports and code
 ```ts